 - 1. Do not apply sheet plastic over wood subfloors. - 2.
 Basements and crawl spaces must be dry.
 Use of a 6 mil black polyethylene is required to cover 100% of the crawl space earth.
 Crawl space clearance from ground to underside of joist is to be no less than 18" and perimeter vent spacing should be equal to 1.5% of the total square footage of the crawl space area to provide cross ventilation.
-Where necessary, local regulations prevail.

-- 3. All other subfloors Plywood, OSB, particleboard, chipboard, wafer board, etc. must be structurally sound and must be installed following their manufacturer's recommendations.
-Local building codes may only establish minimum requirements of the flooring system and may not provide adequate rigidity and support for proper installation and performance.
-If needed add an additional layer of APA rated underlayment, fasten and secure according to the underlayment manufacturer's recommendations. - 4.
+Where necessary, local regulations prevail. - 3.
+DO NOT install over sleeper construction subfloors or wood subfloors applied directly over concrete. - 4.
+All other subfloors Plywood, OSB, particleboard, chipboard, wafer board, etc. must be structurally sound and must be installed following their manufacturer's recommendations.
+Local building codes may only establish minimum requirements of the flooring system and may not provide adequate rigidity and support for proper installation and performance. - 5.
+If needed add an additional layer of APA rated underlayment, fasten and secure according to the underlayment manufacturer's recommendations. - 6.
 Resilient flooring is not recommended directly over fire-retardant treated plywood or preservative treated plywood.
 An additional layer of APA rated 1/4" thick underlayment should be installed.